Know The Ingredient: What Are Glass Noodles?

 Today they are a staple across Asia.

-In Singapore they are the base of Singapore fried noodles, with their deep yellow colour from turmeric and curry powder.
+- In Singapore rice noodles are the base of Singapore fried noodles, with their deep yellow colour from turmeric and curry powder.

 Glass noodles are made from vegetable starch - most commonly mung bean, and less often sweet potato, or pea.